nguyenhoaiphuoc1995/new-js-be-framework-approach/README.md

 That's it.

-PS: Quick example with FastifyJS and MirkoORM
+PS: Quick example with FastifyJS and MikrORM